houseofcat/turbocookedrabbit/README.md

 ```

 The problem here is that the message could leave you blinded by the dark!
 I tried to enhance this process, by wrapping your bits.
-If you wrap your message, it is always of type **tcr.WrappedBody**.
+If you wrap your message, it is always of type **tcr.WrappedBody** coming back out.

 The following change (with the above code)...